HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Experiments

 \emph{Area Under the Curve (AUC)} is calculated based on the cumulative error distribution (CED) curve.
 The AUC for a testset is computed as the area under the curve, up to the cut off NME value.
 Higher AUC represents better detector.

 \emph{Failure Rate (FR)} is another metric to evaluate localization quality, which refers to the percentage of images in the testset when NME is larger than a perfixed threshold.
-And we also omit the \% symbol to simplify variables.
 The Lower FR is corresponding to the better performance.

-\textbf{Implementation Details} The raw face images are cropped according to a retina-face \cite{deng2019retinaface} detector (except COFW by itself bounding box).
-The cropped images then are processed by a set of data augmentation operations for the training dataset.
-Following previous works, these augmentation operations contain horizontal flip ($50\%$), rotation ($\pm 30^{\circ },50\%$), occlusion ($50\%$) and Gaussian blur ($30\%$).
-And then the cropped images of training or testing are resized to input data with 256$\times$256 resolution.
-The output heatmap from backbone is 64$\times$64, we use no more than 2 stacks of HG.
-And for the recover part, They control the number of channels to make the parameters the same.
-About baseline without recovery part, we expand the channel from 256 to 280, which is used to counteract the effect of increasing the recovery part.

-All experiments are conducted on the RTX 2080Ti device without pretraining.
-For training procedure, we used the Adam optimizer with init learning rate 1e-5, which decreases 10 times every 50 epoch.
-For transformer structure in HIH, depth is 4, embed dim is 512, the number of head is 2 and mlp ratio is 3.
-All parts are supervised by L2 loss, except the recover part of WOM uses SmoothL1 followed by \cite{law2018cornernet,duan2019centernet,zhou2019bottom} More training details are shown in the Appendix.